maxpert/marmot/README.md

 ## Production status

+**NOTICE: MARMOT IS STILL EARLY FOR PRODUCTION USAGE.
+USE IT FOR EPHEMERAL STORAGE USE CASE ONLY WHERE LOOSING DATA OR CORRUPTION OF DB FILE IS NOT AN ISSUE.
+SNAPSHOT SAVE/RESTORE AND COMPACTION STILL NEEDS MORE TESTING.**
 Being used for ephemeral cache storage in production services, on a very read heavy site.
 You can view my personal [status board here](https://sibte.notion.site/Marmot-056983fad27a49d4a16fb91031e6ab98).
 Here is an image from a production server running Marmot: